I Love the Nightlife: 1994 re-release

 In 1994, the song gained renewed interest after being featured in the film The Adventures of Priscilla, Queen of the Desert.
 It was subsequently re-released and found the best success in New Zealand, where it reached number four in February 1995, 12 places higher than its original peak of number 16.
 The re-release also reached number five in Iceland and number 11 in Australia.
 Because of its association with the film (and also because Bridges herself is an open lesbian), the song is closely linked with gay culture.
 It was remixed for this release.
+Music critic Alan Jones of Music Week complimented it as "fab".

 Music video

 A music video was directed by Bruce Gowers.

 1994 video

 In 1994, a new video was produced featuring Hugo Weaving, star of the film The Adventures of Priscilla, Queen of the Desert.